HomelabTim/Portfolio/README.md

 - SEO friendly with links for sharing to social media
 - Fathom Analytics and Google Analytics support
 - RSS feeds, Favicons and comments support
-- Advanced customisation using simple Tailwind colour definitions and styles
+- Advanced customization using simple Tailwind color definitions and styles
-- Optimised for performance and accessibility with perfect Lighthouse scores
+- Optimized for performance and accessibility with perfect Lighthouse scores
 - Fully documented with regular updates

 ---